Riemannian optimisation methods for ground states of multicomponent Bose-Einstein condensates: Riemannian optimisation methods

 instead of the Newton equation \eqref{eq:NewtonEqL2} leads to the \textit{regularised Riemannian Newton {\em (regRN)} method}.
 In practice, we found that even for $\omega$ very close to $1$, the convergence radius of the regRN method is much larger than that of the RN iteration.
 Comparing the regRN method with the LgrRGD iteration~\eqref{eq:LgrRGD}, in the case of weak inter-component interactions, the operator~$\calG_{\varphibf,\omega}$ can be considered as an~approximation to $\calH_{\varphibf,\omega}$, and, hence, \eqref{eq:LgrRGD} can be interpreted as a Riemannian quasi-Newton method.
 It should also be noted that our regRN method differs from the adaptive regularised Newton method presented in \cite{TiaCWW20,WuWB17}, which approximates the Hessian by a quadratic functional.

-In all above methods, scalar parameters such as the step size~$\tau_k$ or the regularisation parameter~$\omega_k$ can be chosen for each component individually, resulting in vector-valued parameters.
-Also, other Riemannian optimisation methods such as the Riemannian conjugate gradient, trust region, or quasi-Newton methods, see, e.g. \cite[Chap.~7 \&~8]{AbsiMS08}, can be extended to multicomponent infinite-dimensional BEC models in a~similar way by introducing a~vector transport between the different tangent spaces.
+In all the above methods, scalar parameters such as the shift $\widehat{c}_\varphibf$, the step size~$\tau_k$, or the regularisation parameter~$\omega_k$ can be chosen for each component individually, resulting in vector-valued parameters.
+Moreover, other Riemannian optimisation methods such as the Riemannian conjugate gradient, trust region, or quasi-Newton methods, see, e.g. \cite[Chap.~7 \&~8]{AbsiMS08}, can be extended to multicomponent infinite-dimensional BEC models in a~similar way by introducing a~vector transport between different tangent spaces.